-The WTO Trade Facilitation Agreement entered into force on 22.2.2017 and currently 149 of the 164 WTO Members have accepted the Protocol of Amendment.
+The WTO Trade Facilitation Agreement entered into force on 22.2.2017 and currently 154 of the 164 WTO Members have accepted the Protocol of Amendment.

-Currently there are 15 COMESA Member States that are also WTO Member States including: Burundi, DRC, Djibouti, Egypt, Eswatini, Kenya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Tunisia, Uganda, Zambia and Zimbabwe and all of the Member States had ratified the TFA.
+Currently there are 15 COMESA Member States that are also WTO Member States including: Burundi, DRC, Djibouti, Egypt, Eswatini, Kenya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Tunisia, Uganda, Zambia and Zimbabwe and all of the Member States, other than DRC have ratified the TFA.

 The Secretariat has been holding consultative meetings with Member States to reach consensus on the elements of category C commitments that could constitute a regional programme and be utilized to approach different potential providers of technical assistance for the implementation of the category C commitments.